pairide/pairide/README.md

 * In public/js/basesockets.js
  * Change the “port” parameter as required.

-Once installed you may invoke the application, using node app.js
+Once installed you may invoke the application, using <code>node app.js</code>

 Credits:
 --------